 Preheat the oven to 450 degrees.
 Place a roasting pan large enough to hold the chicken in a single layer in the oven for 10 minutes.

-Sprinkle the chicken with 1 teaspoons herb and season with salt and pepper.
-Place the chicken, skin-side down in the hot roasting pan.
-Return the pan to the oven and roast the chicken at 450 degrees for 15 minutes.
+Season the chicken with salt and pepper and place it skin-side down in the hot roasting pan.
+Return the pan to the oven and roast at 450 degrees for 15 minutes.

-While the chicken roasts, put the mushrooms in a bowl, drizzle with olive oil and toss to coat.
-Add the onions, sprinkle with the remaining herbs, season with salt and pepper and toss again.
+While the chicken cooks, put the vegetables in a bowl, drizzle with enough olive oil to lightly coat and toss to combine.
+Sprinkle with half of the rosemary and thyme, season with salt and pepper and toss again.

-Put the mustard and garlic in a measuring cup, whisking constantly slowly add the lemon juice, stock and wine.
+Put the mustard and lemon zest in a bowl, whisking constantly slowly add the lemon juice, stock and wine.

-Turn the chicken, add the wine and broth mixture and scatter the mushrooms and onions around the pan.
-Return the pan to the oven.
-Continue roasting, adding more wine and broth if necessary, for about 45 minutes or until the chicken is cooked-through and golden and the vegetables are tender and caramelized.
+Reduce the oven temperature to 350 degrees and continue roasting, adding more wine and broth if necessary, for 45 minutes-1 hour or until the chicken is cooked-through and golden and the vegetables are tender.